 (b) holds any relevant position, whether in his or her own right or on behalf of any other person, in the business of the holder.

-[Regulation 6C inserted in Gazette 12 Aug 2003 p.
+[Regulation 6C inserted: Gazette 12 Aug 2003 p.
 3666.]

 6D.
 Information about close associates of applicant for issue or renewal of dealer’s licence